Carson3245/doodlebot/README.md

 ## Features

 - Moderation slash commands (`/ban`, `/kick`) with basic validation.
-- Mention-driven conversation flow that keeps responding after the initial ping.
+- Mention-driven conversation flow powered by a lightweight local model that keeps responding after the initial ping.
 - Simple cooldown system to avoid command spam.
 - Express dashboard with a REST API and static interface ready to open in Chrome.
 - Modular structure to add new commands and routes with ease.